Delaware.gov Logo

 According to the National Institute of Drug Abuse, "many individuals who develop substance use disorders (SUD) are also diagnosed with mental disorders, and vice versa.
 Multiple national population surveys have found that about half of those who experience a mental illness during their lives will also experience a substance use disorder and vice versa."1

-Why is the SUD crisis important Delawareans?
+Why is the SUD crisis important to Delawareans?

 By drug overdose death rates alone, the substance use disorder crisis continues to escalate.
 The rate of drug overdose deaths has increased from 6.7 per 100,000 to 48.4 per 100,000 in 2019, which is a seven-fold increase.
 Delaware has the second highest drug overdose death rate in the country with an age-adjusted drug overdose mortality rate of 48.4 per 100,000 in 2019.
 All three counties have rates higher than the national rate.